gomorpheus/morpheus-apidoc/source/includes/_apps.md

 --------- | ------- | -----------
-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load name | null | Filter by name phrase | null | Filter by wildcard search of name and description createdBy | null | Filter by Created By (User) ID.
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load name |  | Filter by name phrase |  | Filter by wildcard search of name and description createdBy |  | Filter by Created By (User) ID.
 Accepts multiple values.

 ## Get a Specific App